danhighley/IT3038C-Scripts/final/Finale README.md

 Copy the files from GitHub to your system including the folder setup.
 These can be in a location of your choosing, but set up just like in Github.
 Parent folder can be name of your choosing.
-Flask needs the static and template folders to work properly.
+Flask needs the static and template folders named as such to work properly.
 Files needed for this script:
 - web.py
 - sysmonitor.py